andreysotirov/Monthly-Performance-Reports/README.md

 ## CSV

-WriteCSV.java is the class that is responsible to write data.csv.
+CsvWriter.java is the class that is responsible to write data.csv.
 If you want to parse different JSON files to CSV you'll may have to modify String[] header array on Line 20

 ```bash